 - ¼ cup slivered almonds OR parmesan cheese (optional)

-- Cook quinoa according to instructions on packet.
+- Cook quinoa according to instructions on the packet.

-- In a wok, heat half of oil.
+- In a wok, heat half of the oil.
 Add kale, toss to cover in oil.
-Add ¼ cup of water to wok and cover for 3 minutes.
+Add ¼ cup of water to the wok and cover for 3 minutes.

-- Add quinoa and sun-dried tomatoes to kale mix and toss to combine.
+- Add quinoa and sun-dried tomatoes to kale mixture and toss to combine.
 Add lemon juice and remaining olive oil.